-I certify that the information provided was completed to the best of my knowledge.
-Providing intentionally misleading information will be grounds for denying admission.
-Disciplinary action, up to dismissal, will be taken if the misleading information is discovered after the student is admitted.
+Veertify that the information provided was completed to the best of my knowledge.
+Providing intentionally misleading information will be grounds for denying

 All materials must be submitted to the PIU Admissions Coordinator for processing and becomes property of PIU.
-Unless otherwise noted application documents must be updated, if admissions has not been finalized within one year.
+Unless otherwise noted, application documents must be updated if admissions has not been finalized within one year.
 Upon admission each student will be assigned to an Academic Advisor.